-Tara Betts is an author, a Ph.D. candidate at Binghamton University, and a Cave Canem fellow.
+Dr. Tara Betts is an author and professor.
+Tara is the author of Break the Habit (upcoming in 2016 on Trio House Press) and Arc & Hue (Willow Books, 2009).
+Tara is also Poetry Editor for Blackberry: a magazine and a Contributing Editor for Radius.
 Tara’s poetry and prose has appeared in various journals and anthologies.
 She has also contributed to interdisciplinary collaborations such as John Sims’ “Recoloration Proclamation” and “Rhythm of Structure” installations, filmmaker Nijla Mu’min, and Peggy Choy Dance Company’s “THE GREATEST: An Afro-Asian Tribute to Muhammad Ali” among others.

-Tara Betts encourages literacy and works with arts programs.
-In Chicago, she was an influential educator.
+Tara began as an influential educator in Chicago.
 Tara co-founded GirlSpeak, a weekly writing/leadership workshop for young women.
-She has also conducted short-term workshops in schools, community centers, Ms. Foundation, City Girls (a substance abuse rehabilitation center for teen girls), Cook County Jail and Cook County Juvenile Detention Center, Louder Arts Project, Cooper Union, Dodge Foundation’s Poets-In-The-Schools program and London’s Roundhouse.
+She has also conducted short-term workshops in schools, community centers, Ms. Foundation, City Girls (a substance abuse rehabilitation center for teen girls), Cook County Jail and Cook County Juvenile Detention Center, Cooper Union, Dodge Foundation’s Poets-In-The-Schools program, London’s Roundhouse and the Binghamton Poetry Project.

 Tara Betts appeared on HBO’s “Def Poetry Jam” She also appeared in the Black Family Channel series “SPOKEN” with Jessica Care Moore.
 She has also been one of the writers/performers in girlstory-an intergenerational, multicultural women’s performance collective.
 Tara has also performed in plays, including two SouthWest V-Day productions of Eve Ensler’s “Vagina Monologues” at Chicago’s DuSable Museum.
 After winning Guild Complex’s Gwendolyn Brooks Open Mic Award, she represented Chicago twice at the National Poetry Slam.

-She has shared the stage with Patricia Smith, Rosellen Brown, Afaa Michael Weaver, Martín Espada, David Mura, Kwame Dawes, Luis Rodriguez, MC Lyte and Grammy-winner Jill Scott and others.
-She coached and mentored countless young writers and performers that have participated in the Brave New Voices and Louder Than a Bomb teen poetry slams and still teaches writing workshops with teens at Urban Word NYC.
+She has shared the stage with Rosellen Brown, Afaa Michael Weaver, Martín Espada, David Mura, Kwame Dawes, Luis Rodriguez, MC Lyte, and Grammy-winner Jill Scott and others.
+She coached and mentored countless young writers and performers that have participated in the Brave New Voices and Louder Than a Bomb teen poetry slams.

 Tara’s work has appeared in:

-Essence, the Steppenwolf Theater production “Words on Fire,” Obsidian III, Callaloo, Crab Orchard Review, PMS, Bellevue Literary Review, Meridians, Drum Voices Revue, WSQ, Columbia Poetry Review, Ninth Letter, Hanging Loose, and Drunken Boat.
+POETRY magazine, Essence, the Steppenwolf Theater production “Words on Fire,” The Black Scholar, Obsidian, Callaloo, RHINO, Crab Orchard Review, Bellevue Literary Review, Meridians, Hanging Loose, among others.

-Her work has been anthologized in VILLANELLES (Everyman Publishing, 2012) and A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry (The University of Akron Press, 2012).
-Her work also appears in Gathering Ground (University of Michigan Press), Bum Rush the Page (Three Rivers Press), Power Lines (Tia Chucha Press), Poetry Slam (Manic D Press), Black Writing from Chicago (Southern Illinois University Press), ROLE CALL (Third World Press), These Hands I Know (Sarabande), Best Black Women’s Erotica 2 (Cleis Press), Hurricane Blues(Southeast Missouri University Press), Home Girls Make Some Noise: Hip Hop Feminism (Parker Publishing), and Letters to the World (Red Hen Press).
+Her writings have also been anthologized in The Break Beat Poets (Haymarket Press, 2015), Octavia’s Brood: Science Fiction Stories from Social Justice Movements (AK Press, 2015), DISMANTLE: An Anthology of Writing from the VONA Writers Workshop (Thread Makes Blanket, 2014), The Incredible Sestina Anthology (Write Bloody, 2014), Drawn to Marvel: Poems from the Comic Books (Minor Arcana Press, 2014), Near Kin: A Collection of Words and Art Inspired by Octavia Estelle Butler (Sybaritic Press, 2014), Saul Williams’ chorus: a literary mixtape (MTV Books, 2012), VILLANELLES (Everyman Publishing, 2012), A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry (University of Akron Press, 2012).
+Her work also appears in Gathering Ground (University of Michigan Press), Bum Rush the Page (Three Rivers Press), Power Lines (Tia Chucha Press), Poetry Slam (Manic D Press), Black Writing from Chicago (Southern Illinois University Press), ROLE CALL (Third World Press), These Hands I Know (Sarabande), Best Black Women’s Erotica 2 (Cleis Press), and Home Girls Make Some Noise: Hip Hop Feminism (Parker Publishing).